Pavelzsp/Projeto-EDP/Readme.txt

-This is a folder shared With Santiago to include our PDE material
+This folder is shared with Santiago to include our PDE material